jpvelez/restaurant_inspection_analysis/README.md

 clearly false or ambiguous matches.
 This number was small enough that I did not remove these false/ambiguous restaurants from the analysis dataset.

-Lastly, around ~20 of the 450 matched restaurants were lost when trying to export them for analysis.
-The problem had to do with unicode encoding: basically, python would choke on accents and other non-ascii character when asked to dump to matched restaurant data to sql.
-It worked for csv, but then TK TK TK

 **Why did you need to use a t-test to answer the question?**